BarneyShi/Team1-VanHouse/README.md

 ### `3-7 "standard" requirements (will most likely complete)`
 :heavy_check_mark: Properties will have a map API on their details page so users can easily discern where they are.
-:x: Tenants will be able to post reviews of properties they have stayed at, and hosts will be able to review their tenants.
+:warning: Tenants will be able to post reviews of properties they have stayed at, and hosts will be able to review their tenants.
+:speech_balloon: Since users are already able to post comments on properties (see next standard goal), we thought that a separate function for reviewing properties would be redundant.
+Thus, we consider the comment function to be the 'review properties' function.
+:speech_balloon: As for hosts being able to review their tenants, we ultimately decided that such a function could be easily be used maliciously.
+We have thus removed this standard goal from our final project.
 :heavy_check_mark: Users will be able to post comments on property detail pages.
 :heavy_check_mark: Each user and property will have a “Report” function on their page.
 :heavy_check_mark: Hosts will be able to upload images of their properties.